gateio/gateapi-java/docs/WalletApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         WalletApi apiInstance = new WalletApi(defaultClient);
-        Integer id = 56; // Integer | Order ID
+        Integer id = 56; // Integer | Order ID.
         Integer from = 56; // Integer | The start time of the query record.
 If not specified, it defaults to 7 days forward from the current time, in seconds Unix timestamp
         Integer to = 56; // Integer | The end time of the query record.
 If not specified, the default is the current time, which is a Unix timestamp in seconds.
-        Integer limit = 100; // Integer | The maximum number of items returned in the list, the default value is 100 Integer offset = 0; // Integer | List offset, starting from 0
+        Integer limit = 100; // Integer | The maximum number of items returned in the list, the default value is 100.
+        Integer offset = 0; // Integer | List offset, starting from 0.
         String transactionType = "\"withdraw\""; // String | The list returns the order type `withdraw`, `deposit`, the default is `withdraw`. try {
             List<UidPushOrder> result = apiInstance.listPushOrders()